 Smell: Vanilla, Barley Sugar, Toffee, Butter Pastry, touch of Oak, Sea Salt & Black Pepper… Pebble Beaches…

 Taste: Bitter Apple and Citrus Orange, Vanilla, Toffee, Pepper & Oak

-A lovely little dram which shows that Bruichladdich are just as adept at the simple things as they are at the more experimental end of the scale.
+Thoughts: For £55, you get a bottle of single malt whisky that wears its unique provenance like a medal of honour and tastes really bloody good at the same time.
+It’s a lovely little dram that shows that Bruichladdich are just as adept at the simple things as they are at the more experimental end of the scale.
 Good barley, organically grown and harvested, traditionally distilled and subtly matured in American Oak casks.
 Nothing too flashy this time around, just good, honest, barley-centric whisky.
-Bravo!